experimentalsoundingfinland/experimentalsoundingfinland.github.io/index.md

 title: About
 ---
 This website provides a shared [calendar](calendar.md) for the activities of the sonic practices communities active in Finland.
+It is a place to show your events (performance, workshop, etc.) but also to easily find what and when other people are doing something public.

-Sonic practices are meant here in the widest possible understanding, such as:
+'Sonic practices' are meant here in the widest possible understanding, such as:
 - Experimental
 - Audio-visual
 - Sound and movement